Kavency/ITHS_Labb02/README.md

 # ITHS_Labb02
 ## Dungeon Crawler Deluxe
-Mission....
+The mission, if I choose to accept it...
 Create a simple Dungeon Crawler console game.
+I had no choice, it had to be done.
 Enjoy!

 ### För godkänt: